-Mix a holiday in a dream country (amazing beaches, big 5 wildlife) with philanthropy.
+Mix a holiday in a dream country (amazing beaches, big five wildlife) with philanthropy.
 Come to Kenya, and not only see, but take part, in our projects!
 We’ve just had a group.. and this is what they did for a jam packed purposeful week.

 (FRIDAY) Fly into Kenya and stay the night in Nairobi at a choice of great hotels.
 There is even a Sheraton inside the airport, but if you are willing to travel out…

 Kenya is world famous for its stunning array of beautiful hotels & lodges

 (SATURDAY) The next morning, after a leisurely breakfast, we pick you up and drive from Nairobi, through Naivasha, past the Delamere estates, up to Eldoret, driving along the edge of the stunning Rift Valley, passing the equator (and of course, stopping for picture).
 You are dropped at the choice of your hotel/lodging.
-Boma Inn in Eldoret, or HATC in Iten are two of the most highly recommended, if you are a runner, you’ll choose Iten!
+The EKA hotel in Eldoret, or HATC in Iten are two of the most highly recommended, if you are a runner, you’ll choose Iten!